The Daily Walk with Love

 Psalm 25 — Asking for God’s Help, with Explanation, The Daily Walk with Love, January 17, 2018, by Paul Evans.
 I am actually proud of my effort with this article and hope you all will take the time to read it.

 For your musical enjoyment as well as some interesting commentary about Microsoft and artificial intelligence, I suggest ♫ Information Society – Land Of The Blind ♫, recently on The Daily Walk with Love, by Paul Evans.

 LET ME MAKE PERFECTLY CLEAR WHY I PUBLISHED THIS ARTICLE: IT WAS NOT out of any sort of dissidence at all.
 I wrote this article, for the better understanding of the rich, the poor, and the middle class, as to exactly what the truth is about our economy, AND what is in ALL OF OUR best interest (including the best interest of the rich).
-I will make crystal clear that, right now in America, it is in the selfish interest of the rich and their failure to help the poor and to reduce inequality, by providing a way out of poverty (upward mobility), which is about to become our own downfall, unless addressed ASAP.
+I will make crystal clear that, right now in America, it is in the selfish interest of the rich (with their failure to help the poor and to reduce inequality, by providing a way out of poverty — upward mobility), which is about to become our own downfall, unless addressed ASAP.
 That is why I wrote this article, because I am a patriotic American and I care.